What is Reckless Driving?

 – Proof of ownership (title or registration certificate)

-– Utah driver’s license or state-issued ID
+– Wyoming driver’s license or state-issued ID

 – Payment for registration fees and taxes